Kenref/landing-page/README.md

 # landing-page
-Practice creating a landing page in css
+In this repo I will practice creating a simple landing page in css